takeyamayuki/NonMouse/README.md

 ## 🚀 Run
 - Run the executable as described in the [GitHub wiki](https://github.com/takeyamayuki/NonMouse/wiki/How-to-run-a--NonMouse-executable-file-in-each-OS#%E6%97%A5%E6%9C%AC%E8%AA%9E).

-- Or from the continuation of the installation, run the following script
+-  Run the following script from the continuation of the installation.(windows and mac supported)
    ```sh
    $ python3 app.py
    ```

-   For mac and linux, please run app-s.py without global hotkeys (it always works).
+   For linux, please run app-s.py without global hotkeys (it always works).
    ```sh
    $ python3 app-s.py
    ```